tock/tock/doc/reference/trd-appid.md

 }
 ```

-The kernel, when it loads a Tock binary, scans its headers in order
+The kernel, when it loads a process binary, scans its headers in order
-from the beginning of the Tock binary.
+from the beginning of the process binary.
 At each
 `TbfHeaderV2Credentials` header it encounters, it calls
 `check_credentials` on the provided `Verifier`.
 If the `Verifier`
 returns `Accept`, the kernel stops processing credentials and
-continues loading the Tock binary.
+continues loading the process binary.
 If the `Verifier` returns `Reject`,
 the kernel stops processing credentials and terminates loading the
-Tock binary.
+process binary.
 If the `Verifier` returns `Pass`, the kernel tries the
 next `TbfHeaderV2Credentials`, if there is one.

 If the kernel reaches the end of the TBF headers without encountering
 a `Reject` or `Accept` result, it calls `require_credentials` to ask
 the `Verifier` what the default behavior is.
 If `require_credentials`
-returns `true`, the kernel rejects the Tock binary and terminates
+returns `true`, the kernel rejects the process binary and terminates
 loading it.
 If `require_credentials` returns `false`, the kernel
-accepts the Tock binary and continues loading it.
-If a Tock binary has
+accepts the process binary and continues loading it.
+If a process binary has
 no `TbfHeaderV2Credentials` headers then there will be no `Accept` or
 `Reject` results and `require_credentials` defines whether to load
 such a binary.

-An implementer of `Verifier` sets the security policy of Tock binary
+An implementer of `Verifier` sets the security policy of process binary
 loading by deciding which types of credentials, and which credentials,
 are acceptable and which are rejected.